Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 The citext Extension

-The citext extension in PostgreSQL provides a case-insensitive data type for text.
+The citext extension in Postgres provides a case-insensitive data type for text.
 This is particularly useful in scenarios where the case of text data should not affect queries, such as usernames or email addresses, or any form of textual data where case-insensitivity is desired.

 Try it on Neon!